Best Web Development Bachelor's Programs 2025

 Admissions: GPA: No minimum GPA requirement stated, superior undergraduate record expected

 4. #4.
-Santa Clara University
+Santa Clara University — Bachelor's Web Development

+Hakia ranks Santa Clara University's bachelor's web development program #4.
+Delivery: on-campus.
 Location: Santa Clara, CA | Type: Private | Tuition: $58,587/year | Graduation Rate: 91% | Score: 59.1

 Hakia Insight: Santa Clara University's Artificial Intelligence (AI) Laboratory and Cloud Laboratory position students at the forefront of web development research.

 Program Overview: After searching through Santa Clara University's comprehensive graduate program listings and detailed admissions information, I found no evidence of a dedicated Web Development program at SCU.
-The university offers robust graduate programs across multiple schools including the Leavey School of Business (with the largest MBA program in Silicon Valley), School of Engineering (with programs in Computer Science and Engineering, Artificial Intelligence, and other tech-focused fields), and various online and hybrid options.
-However, web development is not specifically listed among their graduate degree offerings.
+The university offers strong graduate programs across multiple schools including the Leavey School of Business (with the largest MBA program in Silicon Valley), School of Engineering (with programs in Computer Science and Engineering, Artificial Intelligence, and other tech-focused fields), and various online and hybrid options.
+However, web development isn't specifically listed among their graduate degree offerings.
 The School of Engineering does offer relevant programs like MS in Computer Science and Engineering, MS in Artificial Intelligence, and various certificate programs, but none are specifically branded as Web Development programs.
 Given SCU's location in Silicon Valley with access to over 7,000 companies and startups, students interested in web development could potentially pursue related computer science or engineering programs that would provide applicable skills.

 Degree Programs: Bachelors in Web Development